Option Papers

 HT even years: techniques and trends in maritime archaeology

-(Egyptology and Ancient Near Eastern Studies, Ashmolean Museum)
+(Egyptology and Ancient Middle Eastern Studies, Ashmolean Museum)

 Restriction: 10 students per class only

-The paper will contain questions on the period in both regions from the mid-fourth millennium to the end of the third millennium, which saw the emergence of the world’s first city-state and territorial-state based systems, along with fundamental transformations in social organization.
-Characteristic manifestations include: development of social hierarchies; early and spectacular monumental architecture and art; long-distance trade and exchange; warfare and fortification of cities; invention of writing and development of bureaucracy.
-Comparison and contrast of parallel phenomena in the two regions will be emphasized.
-The interpretation of archaeological evidence of large structures and of writing will be an object of special study, both for the phenomena in themselves and for how they may provide evidence for control of increasingly numerous and differentiated populations.
+From the mid-fourth millennium BCE to the end of the third millennium BCE, the regions of Egypt and Mesopotamia saw the emergence of the world’s first city-state and territorial-state based systems.
+This course will explore these fundamental changes to social organization in the two regions where characteristic manifestations include: the development of social hierarchies; early and spectacular monumental architecture and art; long-distance trade and exchange; warfare and fortification of cities; the invention of writing and development of bureaucracy.
+Evidence for interactions between Egypt and Mesopotamia will be explored by comparing and contrasting the development of parallel phenomena in each region.
+The interpretation of archaeological evidence of large structures and of writing will be an object of special study, both for the phenomena in themselves and for how they may provide evidence for control of increasingly numerous and diverse populations.

 Learning outcomes

-• To gain a knowledge of the record from the formative period of ancient Near Eastern civilizations;
+- To gain a knowledge of the archaeological record from the formative period of ancient Near Eastern civilizations;

-• to comprehend issues involved in studying the transition from prehistoric societies to early historic civilizations;
+- To understand issues involved in studying the transition from prehistoric societies to early historic city and territorial states;

 Transferable skills